natnicha/database-web-techniques-photovoltaic-system-services/product/docs/generate_report.md

 # [POST] Generate a Photovoltaic System Report

-To generate a photovoltaic report according to the product for a specific user in authorization token
+To generate a photovoltaic report according to the product for a specific user in authorization token.
+This API only generate a report and place on a system.
+It will not send out an email for a report.
+This API is designed to work together with `/api/v1/project/generate-report/{id}`

 ## URL